Perdomo - Legacy Brand Deep Dive

-Quality control and value are the name of the game for this legacy cigar brand too, as Perdomo remains one of the only vertically integrated cigar manufacturers on the planet.
+Quality control and value are the name of the game for this legacy cigar brand too, as Perdomo remains one of the most vertically integrated cigar manufacturers on the planet.
 Outdoor agricultural operations for the brand are located in the lush valleys of the Estelí, Condega, and Jalapa regions of Nicaragua, with the aging, fermenting, and rolling side of things being near the downtown capital of Esteli.

 So what else makes the Perdomo legacy cigar brand so special?
 A ton.
 An entire metric ton…

-It was 1992, and the Great American Cigar Boom was just getting torch lit, and while it looked like the right time to get your long-filler premium cigar blend roll on.
-But due to market oversaturation, and Nick Jr.’s inability to work on the cigar side full-time due to his sporadic air traffic controller gig, things were tough for Nick's Cigar Co.
+It was 1992, and the "Great American Cigar Boom" was just getting its proverbial torch lit, and everyone wanted to get their cigar roll on.
+But due to market oversaturation, and Nick Jr.’s inability to work full-time on the cigar side full-time due to his sporadic air traffic controller gig, Nick's Cigar Co. remained more of a passion project than a primary focus.

 New Meets Old: The Perdomo Process Explained